moonorb/taints_tolerations_affinity/README.md

 - Worker[1,2] tainted.
 - Worker3 without taint
 - No Toleration

-If any of the workers were WITHOUT any taint, all the pods would be scheduled on that node.
 All the pods getting scheduled on worker3 because its the only one without taint.

 ```